SQL Functions and Operators in Database Software

 In SQL, the SUM function is used to calculate the total value of a specific column in a table.
 For instance, if you have a column containing sales figures, applying the SUM function will provide the total sales amount.
 This function is valuable in generating cumulative results in database software tasks.

-See also NoSQL Databases for Database Software
+See also Database Security Best Practices in Database Software

 On the other hand, the AVG function calculates the average value of a specified column.
 By using the AVG function, you can determine the mean value of a set of numbers, which is particularly useful in scenarios where you need to analyze data trends or performance metrics in database software applications.